launchscout/momentum-2025/index.md

 # WASI Security Model

 - Capability-based security: explicit permissions
 - no priviliges are the default
-  - requesting/granting is runtime specific
+- granting permissions is runtime specific
-- No ambient authority (no global system access)
-- Fine-grained control over resources
-- Pre-opened file descriptors
-- Directory-based sandboxing

 ---